DinorahGV02/Unit-8-Project-Pen-Testing-Live-Targets/README.md

 Vulnerability #1: XSS

-Description: A stored XSS can be triggered when the opening the feedback.
+Description: A stored XSS can be triggered when the admin opens the feedback section.

 <img src="Kapture 2022-10-31 at 18.51.01.gif">